Editor’s Note: This story is published in The Legacy Issue of Life & Thyme Post, our exclusive newspaper for Life & Thyme members. Get your copy.

 “One thing we’ve been thinking about is … what it means to employ community members and make this space not only for us or for customers,” Philips says.
 “I would like this place to be a community space for people when they don’t feel like they belong in other parts of Little Tokyo.”

-In 2020, Philip started a program at Azay called Feasts of Resistance, a series of dinner table conversations to instill political education covering topics such as the resistance to the erasure of Japantowns throughout America.
+In 2020, Philip, along with Tony Osumi, started a program at Azay called Feasts of Resistance, a series of dinner table conversations to instill political education covering topics such as the resistance to the erasure of Japantowns throughout America.
 Here, local residents reconnected with their histories of community building and solidarity across other neighborhoods like Boyle Heights and Virgil Village, which were once homes to large populations of the Japanese diaspora.
 The conversations have since evolved into other community programs, such as being a major contributor to Little Tokyo’s long-standing Nisei Week and providing weekly meals for elderly or unhoused residents in the area.

 “I’m grateful for the opportunity to be here,” Philip says.
 “We are able to squeeze things out somehow.
 That’s just the process of it all, given my father being first generation and my mother being third and everything that comes with that.
 This place is meaningful to me, as is Little Tokyo.”